 The collective mark is a new class of trade marks under Cap.
-559. It was not available previously under the old Trade Marks Ordinance (Cap.
-43).
+559. It was not available previously under the repealed Cap.
+43.

 Section 61 of defines a collective mark as "a sign distinguishing the goods or services of members of the association which is the owner of the sign from those of other undertakings".
 More detailed provisions relating to collective marks are set out in Schedule 3 to the Ordinance.